firefox-devtools/bidi-har-export/README.md

 const id = await driver.getWindowHandle();
 const browsingContext = await BrowsingContext(driver, { browsingContextId: id });

-// On top of the browser and version information also expected by the default
-// HarRecorder, the SeleniumBiDiHarRecorder also expects an array of
+// The SeleniumBiDiHarRecorder expects a selenium driver object as well as an
-// browsingContextIds, which will be used to know which browsing contexts
+// array of browsing context ids which will be used to know which browsing
-// should be monitored.
-const harRecorder = new adapters.SeleniumBiDiHarRecorder(driver, {
+// contexts should be monitored. const harRecorder = new adapters.SeleniumBiDiHarRecorder({
-  browser: "Firefox",
-  version: "111.0a1",
+  driver,
   browsingContextIds: [id],
 });